Comparative evaluation of point process forecasts: Further scoring functions for point processes

-Similar to Corollary~\ref{cor:Intensity}, this result blends two scoring components, namely the expected number of points and their distances.
+Similar to Proposition~2, this result blends two scoring components, namely the expected number of points and their distances.
 Hence, choosing suitable Bregman functions $b_1$ and $b_2$ in applications, again leads to issues of balancing the magnitudes of different scoring components.
 A similarly intricate question is the choice of $\kappa$.
-Relevant choices result from the construction of estimators for the $K$-function, which are often based on dividing $\kappa$ by an estimator for $\lambda^2$, see e.g.\ \citet{Chiuetal2013}.
+Relevant choices result from the construction of estimators for the $K$-function, which are often based on dividing $\kappa$ by an estimator for $\lambda^2$.
 A common choice is

 where $W_z := \{ x + z \mid x \in W \}$ is the shifted observation window and $r$ is such that $\vert W \cap W_z \vert $ is positive for all $z \in B_r$, see e.g.\ \citet[Chapter~4.3]{Illianetal2008} and \citet[Chapter~4.7]{Chiuetal2013}.
 An alternative arises via minus-sampling, i.e.\ by reducing the observation window $W$ in order to reduce edge effects.
 This yields